alexwennerberg/nanomail/spec.md

 Header values MUST NOT contain newline characters.
 Header names MUST include a space after the colon.
 Header names are not case sensitive.
-Headers SHOULD NOT be dupulicated, duplicate headers may be discarded.
+Headers SHOULD NOT be duplicated, duplicate headers may be discarded.
 Header order after the signature is not relevant

 The body of a nanomail message MUST consist of UTF-8 formatted gemtext, as